Why not GitHub? – Because not Git…

 It’s no longer there at “git-scm.com” but there was once a statement that referred to cvs, svn and perforce as “antiquated” version control systems.
 This statement was early after the release of git, and I expect (though I know nothing for sure here), that it was written by Linus ( Linus Torvalds, author of git ) himself.

 Just about everything on the site talked very negatively about earlier version control systems, and Linus is not exactly known for having any significant level of “tact” when he talks about products or companies that he doesn’t like.
-What is listed there on git-scm.com now is, of course, a list of the tools features and a more measured comparison with older version control system.
+What is listed there on git-scm.com now is, of course, a list of the tools features and a more measured comparison with older version control systems.
 So lets look at a few of these.

 Git was originally written by Linus Torvalds (among others), in order to manage contributions to the Linux Kernel source code.
 This is going to become quite relevant when I begin talking about the weaknesses of Git, but for now, lets consider some of it’s strengths.